olinesk/PRDAT_Assignments/BPRD-02-OKRE-PEKP/Assignment2/README.md

 ## HelloLex Question 2

 Generate the lexer out of the specification using a command prompt.
 Which additional file is generated during the process?

 **Answer:**
+`hello.fs`

 How many states are there by the automation of the lexer?

 **Answer:**
+3 states.

 </br>